German Volume Training Benefits & GVT Workout Routine Tips

 The program is split into upper and lower body days, focusing on compound movements and incorporating accessory exercises to address specific weak points or imbalances.

-Additionally, a yoga or active recovery day is included to improve flexibility, mobility, and overall body awareness.
+Additionally, an active recovery day is included to improve flexibility, mobility, and overall body awareness.

 Remember to listen to your body and adjust the weight, sets, or reps as needed.